ol-iver/denonavr/HELP.md

      |  input_func_list
      |      Return a list of available input sources as string.
      |
+     |  manufacturer
+     |      Return the manufacturer of the device as string.
+     |
+     |  model_name
+     |      Return the model name of the device as string.
+     |
      |  muted
      |      Boolean if volume is currently muted.
      |